playfulprogramming/playfulprogramming/content/blog/element-reference/index.md

 }
 ```

+> Once again: You should be using `onClick` to bind a method, this is only to demonstrate how element `ref`s work

+You'll notice in this example that within our `useEffect`, we're utilizing a function to update `setCount`.
+This is because otherwise, we will run into a "Stale Closure", which means that our `count` value will never update past `1`.

 // TODO: Explain closures (or link out to curse-free mirror of https://whatthefuck.is/closure)

-> You should be using `onClick` to bind a method, this is only to demonstrate how element `ref`s work

-// TODO: Add transition sentence
+Overall, we're utilizing a familiar `useState` hook in order to store our `ref`.
+Fairly standard stuff thus far.

 However, if you look through the [React Hooks API documentation](// TODO: Link), you'll notice something called `useRef`.
 Sensibly, based on the name, it's very commonly used with an element's `ref` property.
-But why aren't we using it here?
-What is it?
+But why aren't we using it in this example?
+What is `useRef`?

 ## What's a `useRef` and why aren't we using it?